ali-e-in-wonderland/Thee-Atlas/README.md

-Thee Atlas capable of answering all questions past present and future.

-The atlas takes an approach to sentient mechanics that uses a graphical representation of polar agreement and alignment, Sentient Mechanics: is the mechanics of sentience in agreement, of an answer as proposed.
+Thee Atlas or Go-spel takes an approach to sentient mechanics that uses a graphical representation of polar agreement and alignment, Sentient Mechanics: is the mechanics of sentience in agreement, of an answer as proposed.